 - You can see data about your application’s performance in real-time, making it easier to identify and fix issues that are affecting the user experience.

-- With the flexibility to change, you are able to route more applications in one instance.
+- With the flexibility to change, you can route more applications in one instance.
 Additionally, grouping target apps allows inter-app communication in microservices easier than ever before and is useful for a simpler architecture.

 - ALB is a more secure service because it uses SSL/TLS certificates, user authentication, and logging combined with the Amazon Virtual Private Cloud.